nehakardam/Introduction-to-Statistical-Learning/README.md

-# Course: EE 511 Introduction to Statistical Learning
+# Introduction to Statistical Learning

-Welcome to the README file for the projects completed as part of the course "EE 511 Introduction to Statistical Learning."
+Welcome to the README file for the projects completed as part of the course "Introduction to Statistical Learning."
 This repository contains a collection of diverse projects, each addressing unique topics and challenges in the field of statistical learning and machine learning.
 Below, you will find brief descriptions of each project:

 ## Project 1: Performance Comparison of K-Nearest-Neighbor and Gaussian Classifiers on Zipcode Data